Skip to content

 • Then the casing of the watch is drilled in accordance with the size of the stones, with holes always made a bit smaller so the stones fit securely

-• Even drill bits will be chosen depending on the metal that needs to be drilled; for example, on gold, platinum (precious metals), the diamond setter will use steel drill bits for precise metal drilling.
+• Even drill bits will be chosen depending on the metal that needs to be drilled; for example, on gold, platinum (precious metals), the diamond setter will use steel drill bits.
 On stainless steel, the setter will use carbide bits.

 Type Of Setting that we do on Watches